-The camera location for this March 1862 photograph by Barnard and Gibson has been speculated on for many years, and in the March/April 2004 issue of Military Images Magazine it was examined by historians Keith Knote and James Burgess.
-Their work placed it along a former fence line on the Robinson Farm, overlooking Henry Hill and the ground to its east.
+The camera location for this March 1862 photograph by Barnard and Gibson had been speculated on for many years, and in the March/April 2004 issue of Military Images Magazine it was examined by historians Keith Knoke and James Burgess.
+Their work correctly placed it along a former fence line on the Robinson Farm, overlooking Henry House and the ground to its east.
 In October of 2015, The Center for Civil War Photography ventured to Manassas for its annual seminar, taking their attendees along the same tree/fence line, to a similar location selected by the group's vice president, Garry Adelman, and published previously in his 2011 book, Manassas Battlefields Then and Now.
-In December of 2015, the National Park Service installed numerous new interpretive signs throughout the Manassas National Battlefield Park, including one based on the work of Knote and Burgess, but located some 90 yards east of their original suggested camera position.
+In December of 2015, the National Park Service installed numerous new interpretive signs throughout the Manassas National Battlefield Park, including one based on the work of Knoke and Burgess, but located some what off because of obstructing trees.
+Bottom line, for all intents and purposes, it is the correct camera location, give or take a few feet, here or there.

-Beginning on October 29, 2015, and concluding on December 4, I began my own investigations of the site, with the initial intention of duplicating the necessary elevation of the camera suggested by Knote, Burgess, and Adelman, a height all had postulated was made by the Barnard and Gibson camera being placed on the roof of a barn or similar structure.
+Beginning on October 29, 2015, and concluding on December 4, I began my own investigations of the site, with the initial intention of duplicating the necessary elevation of the camera suggested by Knoke, Burgess, and Adelman, a height all had postulated was made by the Barnard and Gibson camera being placed on the roof of a barn or similar structure.
 My idea was to work along the fence line, beginning at the furthest southeast corner of the suggested Robinson fence, and make adjustments as I went.
 It was easy, going into the project, to automatically assume the fence seen in the foreground of the original stereoview was indeed the same site found today, just as my predecessors had done.
 Start with what seems to be the obvious.
 However, even with mounting fences, and using my fully extended tripod as a pole mount for my camera, the topography of the ground got in the way, all along the line, in varying degrees of obstruction.
-It became quickly apparent that the original camera position could not have been along the assumed line.
 The one solid detail in the image, without a doubt, and agreed on by all, was the ruins of the Henry House, anchoring the right horizon line.
-The foreground fence, and seeming orchard, were problematic, as period maps of the battlefield certainly suggested it should be the Robinson fence.
-I have found that, despite what we might assume, especially with the seeming vastness of the ground shown, the Barnard and Gibson camera position is roughly 136 yards further south than assumed and slightly east, on a different rise altogether, very close to an older park wayside marker titled, Confederates Rally.
-This location provides a much more realistic view of the ravine-like feature that runs through the middle ground of the 1862 image.
-The illusion of the ground seeming to be a deeper expanse is due in part to the elevation of the camera and the visual effect of foreshortening, There are only finite possibilities when dealing with this image when accounting for the angle with which we see the Henry House chimney, and the clearly defined topographic features of the ground beyond the ravine.
-One element that must be ignored is the automatic assumption that the large group of trees in the left of the modern view correlate to the smaller group seen in 1862.
-They simply are not witness trees.
+The foreground fence, and seeming orchard, were problematic, as period maps of the battlefield certainly suggested it should be the Robinson fence, but at the time of my examination extremely tall grass obstructed the view, causing confusion as to the foreground of the 1862 image, and compelling me to move forward to the next rise, approximately 140 yards further south.
+This location provided a much more realistic view of the ravine-like feature that runs through the middle ground of the 1862 image.
+There are only finite possibilities when dealing with this image when accounting for the angle with which we see the Henry House chimney, and the clearly defined topographic features of the ground beyond the ravine.
+One realization from my March 2018 return visit is that the cluster of trees seen in the left middle ground, are indeed very probable witness trees or their descendants.
+That is a happy realization, and one that correlates to another image take from the opposite direction in the 1880s for the Century Magazine's article series, Battles and Leaders.

 Zoom in detail of the Henry House ruins.
 Notice the topographic features still visible today, below.